tactica/package-audit/README.md

 turbolinks                5.2.1    5.2.1    2019-09-18                         medium  no updates by author in over 2 years

 3 vulnerable (7 vulnerabilities), 6 outdated, 9 deprecated.
-Found a total of 14 ruby packages.
+Found a total of 14 Ruby packages.

 To get more information about the ruby gem vulnerabilities run:
  > bundle-audit check --update